 Academic support for university courses and exams

-The ECCO Program, in addition, organizes group travel from the States to Bologna (and returning) at cost.
+The E.C.Co. program, in addition, organizes group travel from the United States to Bologna (and return) at cost.
 If students do not take the group flight, they do not pay for it.
-They are expected to communicate all travel plans to the resident director person as well as the office staff in Bologna.
+They are expected to communicate all travel plans to the Resident Director as well as to the office staff in Bologna.

 For further information, students from Vassar College, Wellesley College, and Wesleyan University should contact their respective study abroad offices.

-Students from schools outside the ECCO Consortium (Vassar College, Wellesley College, Wesleyan University) should contact, for the A.Y.
-2018-19:
+Students from schools outside the E.C.Co.
+Consortium (Vassar College, Wellesley College, Wesleyan University) should contact, for the A.Y.
+2019-20: